wirepas/gateway/README.md

 This repository contains the Wirepas reference implementation for a gateway device which offloads Wirepas Mesh data to a host.

-The data is acquired from a serial UART interface, put on DBUS and published to MQTT per the Wirepas Mesh MQTT API definition.

 ## Cloning this repository

 This repository has a hard dependency on [c-mesh-api](https://github.com/wirepas/c-mesh-api)